alexVivier/rock-paper-scissors-client/README.md

 ropesc login
 ````

-To log out user :
+To log out use :
 ````
 ropesc logout
 ````